 Polarisation is increasing, as shown by the recent election campaigns and results.
 An open society still seems like an illusion.
 What stands in our way?

-Eva Ulrike Pirker: “We still live very much in the meritocratic belief that everyone is responsible for their own happiness, which fundamentally makes many people unhappy.
+Eva Ulrike Pirker: “We still live very much in line with the meritocratic myth according to which everyone is responsible for their own happiness, but which makes many people fundamentally unhappy.
 It implies a competitive world in which only a handful of people succeed.
-The media and social media also play a significant role in this.
-They provide the guidelines needed to belong to the happy few: this is what you must do, this is how you must be.
-However, there is a large discrepancy between reality and what is presented to us.”
+The media and social media also play a significant role in maintaining the myth, they provide the supposed criteria needed to belong to the happy few: this is what you must do, this is how you must be.
+However, there is a large discrepancy between the reality of people’s lived experience and what is presented to us as desirable.”

 Katarzyna Ruchel-Stockmans: “Indeed, we often feel the pressure to prove ourselves and distinguish ourselves at the expense of others.
 Paradoxically, this means we almost always have to choose a side to belong to a specific group and sound ‘stronger’.
 However, these are usually superficial constructions, where the whole package – What does the group stand for?
 How does it communicate? – is perhaps adopted too quickly.
 I hope our series can make a difference here.
 To enable dialogue again, without imposing a pre-determined identity on anyone.”